Part I of my most terrifying travel experience to date: that time I accidentally almost died in a remote village in Tajikistan’s Pamir mountains.

 End Part I

-Stay tuned for Part II: terrifying toilets, breakfast bum jabs, and a mental breakdown during a border crossing.
+Part II: terrifying toilets, breakfast bum jabs, and a deadly diagnosis.